Portable & Off-Grid Toilets in Ballarat: What You Need to Know

 What is a Dry Flush Toilet?

-A dry flush toilet is a waterless toilet system designed to seal waste without using water or chemicals.
+A Dry Flush Toilet is a waterless toilet system designed to seal waste without using water or chemicals.

 Unlike traditional chemical or composting toilets, dry flush systems use a liner-based technology that wraps waste after each use to help minimise odour and simplify disposal.